yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 The AWS Discovery Agent discovers newly created, previously undiscovered REST APIs, as well as changes to the API’s stage(s), which then updates the logging that enables the Traceability Agent (see below).

-The agent only publishes APIs that pass the tagging criteria that is configured in the agent configuration file, see [Filtering APIs to be discovered](/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1/).
+The agent only publishes APIs that pass the tagging criteria that is configured in the agent configuration file, see [Discover APIs](/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1/).
 The agent will use the tags which are associated with the stage that is associated with the API.

 As soon as an API is published to AMPLIFY Central, a new tag (APIC_ID) is added to the stage so that the Discovery Agent will not publish it again.
 The value of the APIC_ID tag is the ID of the resource representing the API in Central.
 It only discovers published APIs where the stage has one or more tags as defined in the agent configuration file.